 - Water sports

 - Outdoor activities

-Engagement in Pioneer’s Adventure program has proven to increase young peoples self-esteem and confidence and helps them prepare for independent living in the future.
+Engagement in Pioneer’s Adventure programme has proven to increase a young person’s self-esteem and confidence and helps them prepare for independent living in the future.

-A full picture book and portfolio of learning accompanies young people when moving on from an Adventure Activity placement.
+A full picture book and portfolio of learning accompanies a young person when moving on from an Adventure Activity Placement.
 Staff can assist with transport and attendance to pre-arranged, court hearings, YOT meetings or new placement visits while at Pioneer and will go the extra mile to ensure a successful transition.

-For some young people it may be appropriate that they enrol as a full-time student at Pioneer when the experience they have had on an Adventure placement enables them to fully engage with a bespoke education and training programme and settle in seamlessly to a long term placement.
+For some young people it may be appropriate that they enrol as a full-time student at Pioneer when the experience they have had on an Adventure Placement enables them to fully engage with a bespoke education and training programme and they show the potential to settle into a longer term placement.

 Kyle's Story:``I was sent to Pioneer after going missing from my previous placement, which I didn’t like``

 My new placement is going well as I had a choice in it and my social worker said I can go back to Pioneer for a week if I don’t go missing and it can be a regular thing as its educational and fits wit my plan.
 Happy Days!Find out more